Restless Chipotle

 Prevent your screen from going dark

-An authentic, chewy Jewish rye bread with caraway seed that is the perfect base for those midnight pastrami sandwiches - and the heartburn that goes with them.
-Has that slightly sourdough flavor that makes it perfect.
-Freezes well.
+This authentic, chewy Jewish rye bread with caraway seed is the perfect base for those midnight pastrami sandwiches—and the heartburn that goes with them.
+It has that slightly sour flavor that makes it perfect.
+It freezes well for up to 3 months.

 Author:Marye Audet-White